 Creating SharePoint restore jobs

-Backed-up SharePoint data can be restored from a local storage to the original location or another SharePoint server (on-premises or Office 365).
-This is achieved through the use of the so-called restore jobs.
-CodeTwo Backup allows you to restore entire SharePoint site collections or individual sites, team sites, OneDrive sites, libraries, lists, folders (including OneNote notebooks), and items.
+Backed-up SharePoint data can be restored from a local storage to the original location or another SharePoint server (Office 365 or on-premises).
+This is achieved with restore jobs.
+CodeTwo Backup allows you to restore entire SharePoint sites (classic site collections as well as team sites connected to Office 365 groups), OneDrive for Business sites, or individual SharePoint libraries, lists, folders (including OneNote notebooks), and items.
 Restore jobs can be created from the program's Backups tab (Fig. 1.).

 You can restore one object per job.
 However, CodeTwo Backup can run multiple restore jobs simultaneously, so multiple objects can be restored at the same time.

-This does not apply to items (files).
+This rule does not apply to items (library items, such as documents, or list items).
 You can restore multiple items from the same list, library or folder in a single restore job.
 Additionally, it is also possible to restore multiple sections from OneNote notebooks or section groups.